matomo-org/plugin-LoginLdap/README.md

 - Uncheck the `Use LDAP for authentication` checkbox

-  Version 2.2.7 and below used an authentication strategy where user passwords were stored both in Piwik and in LDAP.
+  Version 2.2.7 and below used an authentication strategy where user passwords were stored both in Matomo and in LDAP.
 In order to keep your current users' token auths from changing, that same strategy has to be used.

 ### Configurations